Dear Interested Student,

 - If you have received any awards or scholarships you can also upload certificates and documents regarding this.

-- There are also opportunities for you to upload other additional documents if you think they pertain to your application.
+- There are also opportunities for you to upload other additional documents (for example proof of work-experience) if you think they pertain to your application.

 - Towards the end of the application you will be asked to explain why you wish to pursue our master program (letter of motivation).
 Please make sure you take your time writing this essay and by all means read the hints and tips for letter of motivation which is in the admissions download section of our website.